Product Name: Ahrefs

 Here is what the result shows for the same query in Google SERPs:

 This is an important piece of information when you are performing keyword research.

-Ahrefs has their own metric called Ahrefs rank that is based on the strength of a website backlink profile.
-Along with Ahrefs rank, you can also see domain rating and URL rating of any domain and a web page.
+Ahrefs has its own metric called Ahrefs rank which is based on the strength of a website backlink profile.
+Along with Ahrefs rank, you can also see the domain rating and URL rating of any domain and a web page.

 Domain rating is a proprietary Ahrefs’ metric that shows the score of a domain name backlink profile on a logarithmic scale from 0 to 100.
 DR is measured on a logarithmic scale from 0 to 100, with the latter being the strongest

-You can find all the SEO metric and terminology of Ahrefs on the official page here.
+You can find all the SEO metrics and terminology of Ahrefs on the official page here.

 Ahrefs Review: Top features you should be using